 WellStone Probate Court Liaison Tammy Leeth was promoted to Program Manager for the Jail Diversion Program.
 Leeth will oversee a staff of two full-time case managers.
 Leeth shares, “We have two important goals with this program.
 First, we want to help our clients build a foundation for healthy living in our community.
 Second, we want to lessen the long-term burden on the corrections system.
 We expect that this program will deliver significant cost savings to the corrections system within the first year.”

 WellStone’s CEO Jeremy Blair adds, “The Jail Diversion Program is the result of a year-long planning process and collaboration with the North Alabama Mental Health Coalition.
 We applaud the Madison County Corrections System and Judicial System for their commitment to this process.
 We are also grateful for the willingness of Chairman Strong and the Madison County Commission as well as Mayor Battle and the Huntsville City Council to fund this innovative pilot program.
 By working together, we can provide greater continuity of care and services on the path towards rehabilitation.”

 About Wellstone Inc.: WellStone Inc. is a non-profit community organization that provides mental health and substance abuse services supporting the integrated health of the whole person.
 WellStone operates 12 facilities throughout North Alabama and Cullman.
 WellStone is certified through the Alabama Department of Mental Health.
 WellStone offers programs for children, adolescents, adults, substance abuse, school-based outreach, community services and more.
 For more information, visit www.wellstone.com.
-Additional media inquiries can be directed to the Communications Office by emailing email@example.com or by calling (256) 705-6301.
+Additional media inquiries can be directed to Kallie Butler by emailing firstname.lastname@example.org or by calling (256)705-6301.